-- 43. (1) This section applies where the name of an attorney-at-law appears on the Roll but the attorney-at-law has ceased to hold a practising certificate. - (2) The Clerk of the Court shall as soon as practicable after of an attorney-at-law ceases to hold a practising certificate send a notice to the attorney-at-law at the residential address of the attorney-at-law entered on the Roll. - (3) The notice under subsection (2) shall inform the attorney-at-law that unless the attorney-at-law - (a) applies for a practising certificate; or - (b) if the attorney-at-law is a Caymanian or with a law firm, applies to keep the attorney-at-law's name on the Roll, the Clerk of the Court shall remove the name of the attorney-at-law from the Roll after three months of the service of the notice.
+- 43. (1) This section applies where the name of an attorney-at-law who is not a Caymanian appears on the Roll but the attorney-at-law has ceased to hold a practising certificate. - (2) The Clerk of the Court shall as soon as practicable after of an attorney-at-law who is not a Caymanian ceases to hold a practising certificate send a notice to the attorney-at-law at the residential address of the attorney-at-law entered on the Roll. - (3) The notice under subsection (2) shall inform the attorney-at-law that unless the attorney-at-law - (a) applies for a practising certificate; or - (b) is with a law firm or an in-house counsel and applies to keep the attorneyat-law's name on the Roll, the Clerk of the Court shall remove the name of the attorney-at-law from the Roll after twelve months of the service of the notice.

-- (4) If, within three months after the service of the notice under subsection (2), the attorney-at-law has not applied for a practising certificate or applied to keep the attorney-at-law's name on the Roll, the Clerk of the Court shall remove the name of the attorney-at-law from the Roll. - (5) The Clerk of the Court shall, as soon as practicable, publish the name of any attorney-at-law whose name has been removed from the Roll under this section. - (6) If the Clerk of the Court removes the name of an attorney-at-law from the Roll under this section, the Clerk of the Court shall - immediately following the removal, provide the Board with the name of the attorney-at-law that has been removed from the Roll under this section; and

-(b) as soon as practicable after the removal, publish a notice stating that the name of the attorney-at-law has been removed from the Roll under this section.
+- (4) If, within twelve months after the service of the notice under subsection (2), the attorney-at-law has not applied for a practising certificate or applied to keep the attorney-at-law's name on the Roll, the Clerk of the Court shall remove the name of the attorney-at-law from the Roll. - (5) The Clerk of the Court shall, as soon as practicable, publish the name of any attorney-at-law whose name has been removed from the Roll under this section. - (6) If the Clerk of the Court removes the name of an attorney-at-law from the Roll under this section, the Clerk of the Court shall - (a) immediately following the removal, provide the Council with the name of the attorney-at-law that has been removed from the Roll under this section; and - (b) as soon as practicable after the removal, publish a notice stating that the name of the attorney-at-law has been removed from the Roll under this section.